Haventec/authenticate-android-sdk/README.md

 ```

 This class has the following methods:

-**initialiseStorage:** It initilises the Android Storage for a specific Haventec Authenticate user.
+ * **initialiseStorage:** It initilises the Android Storage for a specific Haventec Authenticate user.
 Your app has to call this method once you know the username of the user.

-**updateStorage:** It updates the Android Storage with the new user details.
+* **updateStorage:** It updates the Android Storage with the new user details.
 Whenever your app invokes a method that changes the authentication state (add user, add device, activate user, activate device, or login), your app must update the Haventec SDK storage using this method.

-**hashPin:** It returns a SHA-512 Hashing of the PIN passed as argument.
+* **hashPin:** It returns a SHA-512 Hashing of the PIN passed as argument.

-**getAccessToken:** It returns the session access token of the current authenticated user.
+* **getAccessToken:** It returns the session access token of the current authenticated user from the Android Storage

+* **getAuthKey:** It returns the current authKey of the current user from the Android Storage

-**getUsername:** It retrieves the username of the current user.
+* **getUsername:** It returns the username of the current user from the Android Storage.

-**getDeviceUuid:** It retrieves the deviceUuid of the current user.
+* **getDeviceUuid:** It returns the deviceUuid of the current user from the Android Storage

 ## Demo app